As a community, we gather weekly for our Sunday Worship Gathering at 9am & 11am.

 Our building is located at 806 Main Street, Vancouver, WA.

 Everyone is welcome.
-Our Union Kids ministry is available for birth-5th grade,
+Our UC Kids ministry is available for birth-5th grade,

 providing age appropriate messages and environments.

 Our Middles Schoolers meet during the 11am service only.